Best of the Letters from 2011

 December 28, 2011

-Hi, I used to be in Herbert W. Armstrong's church 1986-1990.
+Hi, I used to be in Herbert W. Armstrong's organization from 1986-1990.
 I met a fellow on the street one day and he noticed my Worldwide Church of God bumper sticker on my car.
 He said he had info on the WCG's deceptions.
 I read where Herbert actually copied verbatim another man's writing/teachings and removed the original author's name and put Herbert there instead.
 Apparently he did a lot of this.
 I was wondering if you know the original author's name as I can't remember it from back in 1990.
 Thanks --D. P.